Improve your practice.

 • Self-motivation

-Most jobs have elements of problem-solving – this is where you think of solutions to deal with a problem.
-Usually the top performers deal with difficult challenges because they have strong problem-solving skills.
-This type of creative thinking can lead to improvements within the company.
+Most top performers deal with difficult challenges specifically because they possess strong problem-solving skills, and this type of creative thinking can lead to improvements big and small within organizations.

 Characteristics of an effective problem-solver: